 Graduate students in the department are encouraged to participate in international research experiences, industry internships, and entrepreneurial activities.

 For interests and activities of faculty members, along with a list of selected publications for each, see the department's faculty directory.

 A Ph.D. candidate in another department who wishes to minor in chemical engineering should consult the minor professor.
 The minor consists of 9 credits of courses numbered 300 and above with an average grade of B or better.

 Financial support for qualified graduate students is available in the form of research assistantships, teaching assistantships, and fellowships.

 Students with a strong background in chemical engineering or related field and a strong interest in research are encouraged to apply for admission.
 Most applicants accepted into the program have grade-point averages well above the Graduate School minimum of 3.0 on a 4.0 scale.
 All applicants are required to take the Graduate Record Exam (GRE) general test.
 Applications are evaluated on the basis of previous academic record, GRE scores, letters of recommendation, and personal statement.
+The Chemical & Biological Engineering department does not consider applications for a terminal M.S. degree; the department only admits to the Ph.D.
 The M.S. degree is not a prerequisite for the Ph.D. degree.